"We Discovered Ellen White Failed the Biblical Tests of a Prophet"

 "Ellen White was not just borrowing paragraphs here and there that she ran across in her reading, but in fact following the historians page after page, leaving out much material, but using their sequence, some of their ideas, and often their words.
 In the examples I have examined I have found no historical fact in her text that is not in their text.
 The hand-written manuscript on John Huss follows the historian so closely that it does not even seem to have gone through an intermediary stage, but rather from the historian's printed page to Mrs. White's manuscript, including historical errors and moral exhortations."6

-Wrong about Mary
+3. Wrong about Solomon's Temple

 1. Ellen White, Manuscript 23, 1890.